Skip to main content

 When successful, the output displays plain text diffs of the entered data sets.

-To create a unique plug-in: Use Step 3 to run your new command.
+Use Step 3 to run your new command.
 Note that the command is different based on the plug-in name in the src/pluginDef.ts file.

-Bringing together new tools!
+Bringing together new tools

 You have created a simple CLI plug-in that provides plain text diffs of two data sets.
 But you may not want to end there.